HuntsmanCancerInstitute/hci-bio-repository/Readme.md

 A general purpose script for managing GNomEx Analysis and Request project folders on the file server.
-It will hide files that were bundled into a Zip archive, hide files targeted for deletion, restore hidden files, permanently delete hidden files, and insert a symbolic link to a missing file notification.
+It will hide files that were bundled into a Zip archive, hide files targeted for deletion, restore hidden files, permanently delete hidden files, insert a symbolic link to a missing file notification, and more.

 ## General Scripts